pauradev/pages/pages/01.Blog/pages/pricing/item.md

 &nbsp;
 <h4>Canada Shipping</h4>
 <h5>USPS International 1st Class (5-12+ business days)</h5>
 Tracking is only available when the package is in the United States.
-Print Aura is not responsible for delays due to customs which may be a few days to a few weeks.
+Printaura is not responsible for delays due to customs which may be a few days to a few weeks.
 <table border="0" width="691" cellpadding="10">
 <tbody>
 <tr>